influoai-prog/demomatebase/README.md

 ### Simulating Purchases

 1. Add items to the cart and proceed to `/checkout`.
+2. Click **Connect Wallet** to generate a mock universal account in memory.
-2. Click **Configure Auto Spend** to trigger Sub Account creation and spend permission configuration.
+3. Click **Configure Auto Spend** to trigger Sub Account creation and spend permission configuration.
 The server responds with a mocked payload representing the authorization window and buffer.
-3. Click **Pay with Base** to send a simulated transaction using the Sub Account address.
+4. Click **Pay with Base** to send a simulated transaction using the Sub Account address.
 The UI displays the generated order ID and transaction hash placeholder.

+### Mock Base Account SDK

+The real `@base-org/account` package requires authenticated access, which blocks automated installs.
+To keep the project runnable everywhere, including online sandboxes, the app ships with `src/lib/mock-base-account-sdk.ts`.
+This mock implements the limited subset of SDK features used in the UI:

+- `eth_requestAccounts` / `eth_accounts` return deterministic in-memory wallet addresses.
+- `wallet_getSubAccounts` and `wallet_addSubAccount` provision a single mock Sub Account scoped to the current browser session.
+- `eth_sendTransaction` returns a pseudo transaction hash for display purposes.

+When you're ready to wire up the real SDK, swap the import in `src/lib/base-account.ts` back to `@base-org/account` and reinstall dependencies.

 ### Running Tests